top of page

 Non-climb wire is an excellent choice for containing horses.
 Its 2"x 4" box prevents hoof intrusion.
 It is available in heights of 48" or 60".
 Fixed knot woven wire in stay spacings of 3" is also an alternative.

 Typically, an electric wire will be added above to increase height and prevent horses from leaning over the fence.
+Non-climb fencing can also be constructed with a top board to increase height and visibility.

 bottom of page